-Last summer we had the opportunity to spend a week in the Bordeaux region of France and it ended up being one of the best trips we’ve taken.
-Bordeaux itself is an incredible mix of beauty, grace and energy, with fantastic food in beautiful squares that appear from narrow alleys dating back centuries.
-The UNESCO World Heritage town of Saint Emilion, just 21 miles (35 km) from Bordeaux will have you salivating with incredible wine and delicious food, surrounded by world class beauty.
-And nearby beach towns like Archachon offer relaxation and reprieve from Southern France’s hot summer days.
+Last summer we spent a week in the Bordeaux region of France and it was one of the best trips we’ve taken.
+Bordeaux itself blends beautiful architecture with a relaxed vibe.
+There is a fantastic culinary scene to enjoy on the terraces of sublime squares dating back centuries.
+The UNESCO World Heritage town of Saint Emilion, just 21 miles (35 km) from Bordeaux is a world class wine producing region with incredible beauty.
+And nearby beach towns like Archachon offer relaxation and reprieve from southern France’s hot summer days.

-In the past we’ve written on why Saint Emilion is a must day trip from Bordeaux and why we still daydream about returning.
-We also wrote about 5 must eat foods to savor while in Bordeaux, and an entire post on funny Bordeaux photos.
-Now we’ve decided to re-visit the city and region in memory, to showcase why it’s such a phenomenal place to spend a week’s vacation.
+We’ve previously written on why Saint Emilion is a must day trip from Bordeaux and why we long to return.
+We also wrote about 5 must eat meals in Bordeaux.
+Here’s why Bordeaux is a great place to spend a week’s vacation!

-With no European nation spending more of its income on food, France takes food seriously.
-And while this might be pompous to some, its a treat for travelers who love quality fresh food.
-One the best parts about Bordeaux in summer are the amazing squares to dine al fresco, often for reasonable prices for ‘fixed prix’ 3 course meals.
 We made it a nightly ritual to pick a different square each night to enjoy what’s always one of our favorite parts of traveling – dinner!
-Sure you can do this in Paris, but you’ll spend a lot more and touristy places don’t cater to French diners.
-Our advice for Bordeaux is just to stroll the squares, see which restaurant has a busy patio and a menu that suits your taste and budget and grab a seat!
+Sure you can do this in Paris, but you’ll spend a lot more money and it’s easier to get sucked into tourist traps.
+Our advice for Bordeaux is just to stroll the squares, see which restaurant has a busy patio and a menu that suits your taste and budget.
+Then grab a seat and enjoy!

 It’s always a great idea to indulge in a sausage and cheese picnic in a French Park too.
 The Jardin Public and Parc Bordelais are both picturesque spots to enjoy delicious artisan treats over your favorite wine, beer or random drink while in Bordeaux.
 And don’t miss out on a stroll along the river at night and watching the children running through the mirror d’eux to cool their feet on a warm evening.
 With all the smiles and laughs, you’d have to be a scrooge not to enjoy it.